Edward Olivares Player Props: Royals vs. Rays

-On Saturday, Edward Olivares (batting .302 in his past 10 games) and the Kansas City Royals play the Tampa Bay Rays, whose starting pitcher will be Yonny Chirinos.
-First pitch is at 4:10 PM ET.
+The Kansas City Royals and Edward Olivares, who went 3-for-4 with a double, a home run and an RBI last time out, battle Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Sunday at 1:40 PM ET.

-He had a hitless showing in his last game (0-for-5) against the Rays.
+He racked up two extra-base hits in his last game (3-for-4 with a double, a home run and an RBI) against the Rays.

 Edward Olivares Game Info & Props vs. the Rays